elhadley/yavin4/README.md

 ## request package

-You can find the [link]:https://github.com/request/request "official repo code" which primarly extends the nodejs https module.
+You can find the [request : official repo code](https://github.com/request/request) which primarly extends the nodejs https module.

 ## bruteforce package

-You can find the [link](github.com/AjayMT/bruteforce) "official rep code".
+You can find the [bruteforce : official repo](https://github.com/AjayMT/bruteforce).

 ## Dependencies